priya006/WebElement_Locator/README.md

 # jQuery HTML DOM

-# Javascript in Chrome COnsole to find Element
+# Javascript in Chrome Console to find Element
+1. Find Webelement `document.getElementById("gh-ac")`

 # Search WebElemnts using Search option in Chrome
 1. If you know a unique ID press `cmd+f` and search for that specific ID `#gh-ac`.
 ID has to be prefixed with `#`